-Online entrepreneur, who started with drop shipping back in 1997, and has now evolved to private label brands and selling professionally online using Amazon FBA and Shopify eCommerce stores.
+Online entrepreneur, who started with drop-shipping back in 1997, and has now evolved to private label brands, selling professionally online using Amazon FBA, Walmart, and Shopify eCommerce stores.

-Quin’s first online sale was on eBay in 1997 and in late 2014 switched to Amazon FBA, where he has since created several brands of his own “Private Label”, and manages several multi Million dollar accounts with his team.
-Managing online product distribution, sponsored product campaigns, Pay Per Click advertising, generating brand awareness, developing and launching products, customer support, etc
+Quin’s first online sale was on eBay in the late ’90s and in 2014 switched to Amazon FBA, where he has since created several brands of his own “Private Label”, and manages several multi-million dollar accounts with his Prolific team.

-Quin founded the “Prolific Zone” agency that works with startups, professional Amazon sellers, International eCommerce companies, supplement companies, and even perform product research for a couple of fortune 500 companies.
+Quin founded the “Prolific Zone” agency that works with startups, professional Amazon sellers, International eCommerce companies, supplement companies, and even has performed product research for a couple of fortune 500 companies.

 “As a creator of private label brands and being an Amazon FBA seller myself, I’m very passionate about anything related to selling products over the internet.

 Private Label – What is PL, what can be private labeled, how to private label, and where to sell.

 How to get more sales on Amazon – unique products, sales velocity combined with relevancy, organic ranking, plus much more!

 Pet Peeve – How most sellers don’t know their numbers and don’t know the difference between sales, markup, and net profit!

 Quin Amorim is the host of 2 podcasts:

 – QA Selling Online – Tips, tricks, questions, and answers about eCommerce and selling on Amazon (Over 50K worldwide listeners per month).